 - Fadeless Under Sea Bulletin Board Paper is 48″ wide, and covers your bulletin board with oceany goodness in a snap.
 Use it as a background for any under sea bulletin board pieces.

-- Under the Sea from Trend has fun cartoon sea creatures and a treasure chest.
+- Under the Sea from North Star has fun cartoon sea creatures and a treasure chest.

 - Sea Adventure Bulletin Board has ocean animals on a sailing ship — works for pirate themes, too.

 - Teacher Created’s Under the Sea Bulletin Board has a cool bathysphere sort of vehicle.

 - Seaside Cut Outs can provide a fun accent anywhere.

 - First School has a simple beach counting activity for preschool.

 - Make and play a shark-themed card game.

 - Start off with a printable word search.

 - Our Shark Lesson Plans introduce one of the most fascinating denizens of the deep.